RicoJia/ricojia.github.io/_posts/2025/2025-3-1-3d-slam-scan-matching.markdown

         3. Jacobians:
             - $\frac{\partial e_i}{\partial R} = -Rp_t^\land$
             - $\frac{\partial e_i}{\partial t} = I$
+    4. We also consider neighbor cells as well, because the point might actually belong to one of them.
+So we repeat step 3 for those voxels.

 This is more similar to the 2D version of NDT [2], and it different from the original paper [1].
 But the underlying core is the same: in 2009, SE(3) manifold optimization was not popular, therefore the original paper used sin and cos to represent the derivative of the cost function.
 In reality, modifications / simplifications like this are common.

 **Another consideration is that we add a small positive value to the covariance matrix**, because we need to get its inverse.
 When points happen to be on a line or a plane, elements [on its least principal vectors will become zero.](https://ricojia.github.io/2017/01/15/eigen-value-decomp/)

 ## Comparison TODO

 - PCL is slower, why?
+We are using spatial hashing to find neighboring cells.
+PCL NDT uses a KD tree for that.
+A Kd-tree is built over the centroids of those cells

     <div style="text-align: center;">
         <p align="center">